Coleridge-Initiative/big-data-and-social-science/docs/02-ChapterWeb.md

 One task we often want to do is to analyze relationships between people.
 As an exercise, we suggest writing code that is able to generate data about relationships between researchers working in similar areas.
 This could involve using data sources related to researchers, publications, citations and tweets about those publications, and researchers who are citing or tweeting about them.
 One way of generating this data for further analysis is to use APIs that give you different pieces of this information and connect them programmatically.
 We could take the following steps to do that:

-Given a twitter handle, get the ORCID for that twitter handle From the ORCID, get a list of DOIs
+Given a twitter handle, get the ORCID for that twitter handle.
+From the ORCID, get a list of DOIs.
+For each DOI, get citations, citing articles, tweets (and twitter handles) associated.
-For each DOI
-Get citations, citing articles, tweets (and twitter handles) associated

 The result is a list of related twitter handles that can be analyzed to look for communities and networks.